ASTXRTYS/Crewaistudio/README.md

 ## Running with Docker Compose

-To quickly set up and run CrewAI-Studio using Docker Compose, follow these steps:
+To quickly set up and run AUREN-Studio using Docker Compose, follow these steps:

 ### Prerequisites